C0de-N1nja/C0de-N1nja/README.md

 ---

-**Let's Connect:** I'm actively looking for entry-level Web3 Developer roles and freelance smart contract projects.
-If you're building something in the blockchain space or want to collaborate, reach out via [LinkedIn](https://www.linkedin.com/in/muhammad-rehan-rashid/) or [Email](mailto:m.rehan2412@gmail.com).
+**Let's Connect:** I'm actively looking for entry-level Web3 Developer roles and open to collaborating on open-source blockchain projects.
+If you're building something in the blockchain space, reach out via [LinkedIn](https://www.linkedin.com/in/muhammad-rehan-rashid/) or [Email](mailto:m.rehan2412@gmail.com).